PipedreamHQ/workflow-builder-connect/CONTRIBUTING.md

-# Contributing to Workflow Builder
+# Contributing to Workflow Builder + Pipedream Connect

-Thank you for your interest in contributing to the Workflow Builder project!
+Thank you for your interest in contributing to the Workflow Builder + Pipedream Connect project!
+This project extends the [AI Workflow Builder Template](https://github.com/vercel-labs/workflow-builder-template) with [Pipedream Connect](https://pipedream.com/connect), enabling 10,000+ actions and triggers from 3,000+ apps.

 We're excited to have you here and appreciate your help in making this platform better for everyone.

 ## Table of Contents